Economy of Haiti: Economic history

-Before the people enslaved in Haiti to work its plantations revolted against French colonization in 1804, Haiti ranked as the world's richest and most productive colony.
+Before the Haitian Revolution against French colonial rule, Haiti ranked as the world's richest and most productive colony.
+The colonial sugar plantations were destroyed during the revolutionary war.
+Restoring them after the war was made difficult by difficulties in attracting capital and hiring ex-slaves to work on the plantations.
+The Haitian economy shifted towards coffee production, which was more suited to free labor, becoming a major exporter of coffee in the first half of the 19th century.

+Problems of weak state capacity and adverse international relations harmed the Haitian economy following independence.
 In the formative years of independence, Haiti suffered from isolation on the international stage, as evidenced by the early lack of diplomatic recognition accorded to it by Europe and the United States (which did not recognize it until 1862); this had a negative impact on investment in Haiti.
 Another economic obstacle in Haiti's early independence was its payment of 150 million francs to France beginning in 1825; this did much to drain the country of its capital stock.
 France forced Haiti to pay for its independence and freedom from colonization.

-According to a 2014 study, the Haitian economy stagnated due to a combination of weak state power and adverse international relations.
-The authors write:
+The authors of a 2014 study write:

 For the newborn 'Negro republic', it was hard to become recognised as a sovereign nation state, it was difficult to form strategic alliances, to get access to foreign loans, and to safeguard trade interests, and it was overloaded with debt under threat of external violence (the French indemnity).
 Self-chosen isolation, for instance by prohibiting foreign landownership, further reduced the choice set of successive Haitian administrations.
 When opportunities for export-led growth opened up in the late 19th century, the odds were stacked against Haiti.

 The United States invaded and occupied Haiti from 1915 to 1934.

 In 1957 François "Papa Doc" Duvalier won the Haitian presidential election.
 His tenure brought extreme economic damage, with more than half of the government budget drained away from productive spending onto the Presidential Guard and Tonton Macoutes militia.
 A government account known as the Régie du Tabac collected revenue from the governmental tobacco monopoly, revenue from taxes on cotton and sugar, alongside fees for import licenses, government franchises and state authorized monopolies on the sale of cement, matches, flour and automobiles, monopolies that were granted to private businessmen in return for kickbacks.
 In total, the Regie du Tabac was estimated to have provided Duvalier with $10 million per annum.